Tech Tips

 came out of.

-- Add some dielectric grease to the coil and plug boots.
+- Add some dielectric grease to the coil and plug the boots.

 - Check and re-gap the spark plugs.